Skip to content

 An influential figure in contemporary painting for the last half-century, Alex Katz presents a new series of eleven large-scale portraits in a focused solo exhibition titled The White Coat.

-Alex Katz: The White Coat is on view at Gray Chicago from October 22 through December 17, 2021.
+Alex Katz: The White Coat is on view at GRAY Chicago from October 22 through December 17, 2021.
 Schedule your appointment here.

 The White Coat is a new series of portraits by Alex Katz, painted from 2020 to 2021.
 Katz’s ongoing endeavor to capture fleeting moments in time manifests in this body of work as a sequence of snapshot-like images.
 Across these eleven portraits, Katz paints a range of dynamic compositions unified by a brilliant light blue ground color.
 The figure turns towards and away from the viewer in a state of perpetual motion, retaining an air of mystery in each canvas.